cozy/cozy-stack/docs/intents.md

 After the client receives the "ready" message from the service, it sends a message to the service acknowledging the "ready" state.

-Along with this message, it should send the `data` and `permissions` if they were provided at  the start of the intent.
+Along with this message, it should send the `data` that was provided at  the start of the intent, if any.

 ### 5. Processing & Terminating